Kashmira9890/mergefiles/README.md

  * <a href="https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/">PDFtk</a> (short for PDF Toolkit) is a cross-platform tool for manipulating Portable Document Format (PDF) documents.<br>
  * <a href="https://www.latex-project.org/get/">LaTeX</a> – A document preparation system for high-quality typesetting.
 It is most often used for medium-to-large technical or scientific documents but it can be used for almost any form of publishing.<br>

-The module is created and is currently being worked upon at IIT, Bombay (India).
+The module is created and is currently being developed at IIT, Bombay (India).

 ## How to use?
 * This folder is to be added under moodle/report directory.<br>